-This Pomegranate Vinaigrette Marzetti style dressing is made with only a handful of ingredients.
-Perfect for drizzling on your fall season salads!
-It’s raw vegan, soy, nut and gluten free!
-Everyone will love it.
+This Pomegranate Vinaigrette Marzetti style dressing is made in five minutes with only a handful of ingredients.
+It’s perfect for drizzling on your fall season salads especially if you’re on a special diet because this dressing is raw, vegan, soy, nut and gluten free!

 In order to placate her I’ve been buying pomegranates when ever I can find them.
 They’re hard to find in the supermarket even when they’re in season.
 But they’re worth searching and waiting.

 The first time I tried it was from the pomegranate vinegarette Marzetti makes.
-It was dressed on a salad my friend served me for brunch.
+It was dressed on a salad my friend served for brunch.
 When I asked for the recipe she pulled out the vinaigrette by Marzetti and showed it to me.
-Since I prefer making Homemade Salad Vinaigrette I decided to come up with this recipe!
+Since I prefer making Homemade Salad Vinaigrette I decided to come up with my own pomegranate dressing!

-After spending many rounds perfecting it, I’m excited to share it with you!
+After spending many rounds perfecting , I’m excited to share this homemade dressing recipe with you!
 Just in time for Thanksgiving.

 How to Make Pomegranate Vinaigrette